drewkramer/drew-hugo/site/content/about.md

 **Hugo**
 <br>Incredibly fast static site builder.
 Easy to learn and get started, especially if you're familiar with how Wordpress works.
 Currently using and loving the <a href="https://github.com/netlify-templates/victor-hugo" target="_blank">victor-hugo boilerplate</a>.

-**Bootstrap**
-<br>CSS framework that makes creating layouts fast and simple.
-It's also easily expanded upon per each design.

 **Sass**
 <br>CSS on steroids.
 Variables, nesting, mixins, nuff said.
 I'm also using a Sass plugin called Shevy to create a modular typography scale.
 Super handy.